3azf55/GI-Macro-Manager/README.md

 2. Select a macro.
 3. Hold the configured trigger key to run it.
 4. Release the trigger to stop it.

-### Reorder macros

-Press and hold a macro card for about half a second, drag it to the desired position, and release it.
-The new order is saved in `Macros/registry.ini`.

 ### Import a macro